boldflight/BibleConverter/test_EPUB/output/1kings.md

 [20] She said, “I would like to ask you for just one small favor.
 Please don’t refuse me.”
 He said, “Go ahead and ask, my mother, for I would not refuse you.”
 [21] She said, “Allow Abishag the Shunammite to be given to your brother Adonijah as a wife.”
 [22] King Solomon answered his mother, “Why just request Abishag the Shunammite for him?
 Since he is my older brother, you should also request the kingdom for him, for Abiathar the priest, and for Joab son of Zeruiah!”
-[23] King Solomon then swore an oath by the Lord, “May God judge me severely, if Adonijah does not pay for this request with his life!
+[23] King Solomon then swore an oath by the **Lord**, “May God judge me severely, if Adonijah does not pay for this request with his life!
-[24] Now, as certainly as the Lord lives (he who made me secure, allowed me to sit on my father David’s throne, and established a dynasty for me as he promised), Adonijah will be executed today!”
+[24] Now, as certainly as the **Lord** lives (he who made me secure, allowed me to sit on my father David’s throne, and established a dynasty for me as he promised), Adonijah will be executed today!”
 [25] King Solomon then sent Benaiah son of Jehoiada, and he killed Adonijah.
 [26] The king then told Abiathar the priest, “Go back to your property in Anathoth.
-You deserve to die, but today I will not kill you because you did carry the ark of the Sovereign Lord before my father David and you suffered with my father through all his difficult times.”
+You deserve to die, but today I will not kill you because you did carry the ark of the Sovereign **Lord** before my father David and you suffered with my father through all his difficult times.”
-[27] Solomon removed Abiathar from being a priest for the Lord, fulfilling the Lord’s message that he had pronounced against the family of Eli in Shiloh.
+[27] Solomon removed Abiathar from being a priest for the **Lord**, fulfilling the **Lord’**s message that he had pronounced against the family of Eli in Shiloh.
-[28] When the news reached Joab (for Joab had supported Adonijah, although he had not supported Absalom), he ran to the tent of the Lord and grabbed hold of the horns of the altar.
+[28] When the news reached Joab (for Joab had supported Adonijah, although he had not supported Absalom), he ran to the tent of the **Lord** and grabbed hold of the horns of the altar.
-[29] When King Solomon heard that Joab had run to the tent of the Lord and was right there beside the altar, he ordered Benaiah son of Jehoiada, “Go, strike him down.”
+[29] When King Solomon heard that Joab had run to the tent of the **Lord** and was right there beside the altar, he ordered Benaiah son of Jehoiada, “Go, strike him down.”
-[30] When Benaiah arrived at the tent of the Lord, he said to him, “The king says, ‘Come out!’”
+[30] When Benaiah arrived at the tent of the **Lord**, he said to him, “The king says, ‘Come out!’”
 But he replied, “No, I will die here!”
 So Benaiah sent word to the king and reported Joab’s reply.
 [31] The king told him, “Do as he said!
 Strike him down and bury him.
 Take away from me and from my father’s family the guilt of Joab’s murderous, bloody deeds.
-[32] May the Lord punish him for the blood he shed; behind my father David’s back he struck down and murdered with the sword two men who were more innocent and morally upright than he —Abner son of Ner, commander of Israel’s army, and Amasa son of Jether, commander of Judah’s army.
+[32] May the **Lord** punish him for the blood he shed; behind my father David’s back he struck down and murdered with the sword two men who were more innocent and morally upright than he —Abner son of Ner, commander of Israel’s army, and Amasa son of Jether, commander of Judah’s army.
-[33] May Joab and his descendants be perpetually guilty of their shed blood, but may the Lord give perpetual peace to David, his descendants, his family, and his dynasty.”
+[33] May Joab and his descendants be perpetually guilty of their shed blood, but may the **Lord** give perpetual peace to David, his descendants, his family, and his dynasty.”
 [34] So Benaiah son of Jehoiada went up and executed Joab; he was buried at his home in the wilderness.
 [35] The king appointed Benaiah son of Jehoiada to take his place at the head of the army, and the king appointed Zadok the priest to take Abiathar’s place.
 [36] Next the king summoned Shimei and told him, “Build yourself a house in Jerusalem and live there, but you may not leave there to go anywhere.